-However, there’s no doubt about the fact that fans are excited to see what character she brings to life.
-That’s because this actress may be a relative newcomer to the acting world, but her unique and unusual acting style and appearance have already allowed her to stand out from the crowd in the TV shows Cowboy Bepop and Shortland Street.
+This intriguing character was played by an equally as intriguing new actress on the scene.
+Yes, while Bridie Sission may be a relative newcomer to the acting world, her unique and unusual acting style and appearance have already allowed her to stand out from the crowd in the TV shows Cowboy Bepop and Shortland Street.

 Joseph Mawle as Adar

 Even in Middle Earth, there’s a power ladder to climb.
 Every being and creature in this land has a master and a leader, and it’s no secret that Adar is the leader of the Orcs.
 But Adar isn’t exactly one of them.
 He was one of the first Elves to be captured, tortured, and brainwashed by Morgoth.
 He then made it his mission to destroy the Southlands, a move that had disastrous consequences.

 Joseph Mawle was almost unrecognizable in the show, but his other roles have seen this actor front and center of the action.
 In fact, the English actor has taken on major roles in shows like Ripper Street, and Sense8.
 But he’s best known for becoming the character of Benjen Stark in the hugely popular HBO show, Game of Thrones.
 So, he’s gone from one major fantasy franchise to another.